Cultural assimilation of Native Americans: Indian New Deal

 John Collier, the Commissioner of Indian Affairs, 1933–1945, set the priorities of the New Deal policies toward Native Americans, with an emphasis on reversing as much of the assimilationist policy as he could.
 Collier was instrumental in ending the loss of reservations lands held by Indians, and in enabling many tribal nations to re-institute self-government and preserve their traditional culture.
 Some Indian tribes rejected the unwarranted outside interference with their own political systems the new approach had brought them.

-Collier's 1920– 1922 visit to Taos Pueblo had a lasting impression on Collier.
+Collier's 1920–1922 visit to Taos Pueblo had a lasting impression on Collier.
 He now saw the Indian world as morally superior to American society, which he considered to be "physically, religiously, socially, and aesthetically shattered, dismembered, directionless".
+However, despite being outspokenly critical of the American society's treatment of Indians, and his serious effort to increase art participation among Indians, Collier was acknowledged for trying to enforce his own ideas about romanticism on tribes he assisted as well.
 Collier came under attack for his romantic views about the moral superiority of traditional society as opposed to modernity.
 Philp says after his experience at the Taos Pueblo, Collier "made a lifelong commitment to preserve tribal community life because it offered a cultural alternative to modernity. ...
 His romantic stereotyping of Indians often did not fit the reality of contemporary tribal life."

 Collier carried through the Indian New Deal with Congress' passage of the Indian Reorganization Act of 1934.
 It was one of the most influential and lasting pieces of legislation relating to federal Indian policy.
 Also known as the Wheeler–Howard Act, this legislation reversed fifty years of assimilation policies by emphasizing Indian self-determination and a return of communal Indian land, which was in direct contrast with the objectives of the Indian General Allotment Act of 1887.

 Collier was also responsible for getting the Johnson–O'Malley Act passed in 1934, which allowed the Secretary of the Interior to sign contracts with state governments to subsidize public schooling, medical care, and other services for Indians who did not live on reservations.
 The act was effective only in Minnesota.

 Collier's support of the Navajo Livestock Reduction program resulted in Navajo opposition to the Indian New Deal.
 The Indian Rights Association denounced Collier as a "dictator" and accused him of a "near reign of terror" on the Navajo reservation.
 According to historian Brian Dippie, "(Collier) became an object of 'burning hatred' among the very people whose problems so preoccupied him."
+Despite this claim, it was acknowledged that Collier was regarded highly from most Indian tribes he assisted.